“Captain EO: Just another part of me”

 - ILM worked on a video clip for ‘Unbreakable’ but since that song was never released as a single, no video clip was ever made for it.

 - Michael visited sets from Spielberg and Lucas’ movies.
-One day he showed up during the production of ‘Indiana Jones and the Last Crusade’.
+One day he showed up during the production of ‘Indiana Jones and the Last Crusade’ and he also visited the set of ‘Caravan of Courage’.

 DID YOU KNOW?